Where we come from & Where we are going…

 Sensitive Lands , waterways & threatened species identification areas

 The Escarpment Corridor Alliance (ECA) is a registered charity formed to raise awareness for the need to actively protect and preserve the Niagara Escarpment, watersheds and natural environment that encompass South Georgian Bay.
+Read our strategic plan and learn more about where we are headed and the impact we hope to achieve to protect and connect the escarpment for nature, for people and for good.

 Why Are We Creating a Forever-Connected Corridor?